 Car wrecks occur every day in Texas.
-In 2019 in Texas, there was no day in the year where someone did not die in a traffic collision and 256,797 persons were injured in traffic collisions.
+In Texas in 2022, there was no day in the year where someone did not die in a traffic collision with a total of 4,481 people losing their life in motor vehicle wrecks in Texas.
+Further, there were 15,299 serious injury crashes in Texas in 2022 with over 244,000 people being injured in traffic collisions in Texas.
 Most of these car accidents are preventable.
 If you were injured in a car accident, you need to ensure your rights are protected.

 What You Should Do Immediately Following an Accident